hybridgroup/artoo-keyboard/README.md

-# Artoo Adaptor For Keyboard
+# Artoo Adaptor For Keyboard Input

 This repository contains the Artoo (http://artoo.io/) adaptor for keyboard input.